chainwikinet/wikijs-yam-content/totalsupply.md

 # How many YAMs are there right this second?

 As of right now (2020-08-16 22:00 GMT):
-- total supply is approximately 73,400,000 YAMS
+- maximum supply is approximately 73,400,000 YAMS
 - approximately 51,500,000 YAMs have been distributed

+To get the current maximum supply, multiple 5,000,000 by [the most recent rebase scaling factor](/rebase).

 # How to convert from YAM balance to OG YAMs?